 The chart above shows some examples of yang lines and yin lines.
 Note that a peak can form with a thick black line or a thin red line.
 A thick black line (yang) remains in play until a break below the most recent trough.
 The thick black line turns into a thin red line at the break point.
 This thin red line (yin) remains in play until a break above the most recent peak.
 The thin red line then changes into a thick black line at the break point.

-In his book, Beyond Candlesticks, Steve Nison highlights several signals and setups using Kagi charts.
+In Beyond Candlesticks, Steve Nison highlights several signals and setups using Kagi charts.
 These include buy on a new yang line, sell on a new yin line, buy rising shoulders, sell falling waists, multi-level breaks, double windows, trend line breaks, tweezers, three Buddha reversals and record sessions.
 Rather than cover every setup in his great book, this article will highlight a few setups with some chart examples.

 The next three Kagi charts use percentage for reversal amount and the high-low range for the price field.
 A peak on a Kagi chart is also called a shoulder, while a trough is called a waist.
 Nison notes that a series of rising shoulders defines an advance, while a series of falling waists defines a decline.
 The CVS chart below shows a steady advance in October-November and a decline in January.
 Notice how trend lines can be drawn on these charts.
-We can also use the troughs to mark a support.
+We can also use the troughs to mark support.
 The March-April waists (troughs) are used to mark a support zone.

 The Humana chart below shows a pair of inverted three Buddha bottoms.
 As the name implies, these look like inverse head-and-shoulders patterns.
 The left waist forms the first low, the Buddha head forms the middle low and the right waist forms the third low.
 The Buddha low is clearly the lowest of the three, while the other two are relatively equal.
 A break above resistance confirms the reversal.